microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Content/Series/16-fabric real time.md

 ---
 layout: page
 title: Getting Started with Microsoft Fabric Real-time Analytics
 description: Real-time Analytics in Microsoft Fabric is a fully managed analytics platform optimized for streaming and time-series data.
 In this video, Cameron walks though getting started with setting up an environment, generating and ingesting test data, and visualize the data using KQL in Power BI.
-This is based off an upcoming What-the-Hack scenario -- we'll provide a link here once published.
+See this hack and others at https://aka.ms/wth
 updated: 2023-10-06
 permalink: /skilling/modern-analytics-academy/vignettes/fabric-real-time
 youtubeid: wGox1lf0ve0